 Portfolio & Case Studies

-A finance student learning to see the full picture - where data, business, and value creation connect.
+A finance student learning to see the full business picture:

-Building towards the intersection where finance meets business decisions.
+Building towards the intersection where finance meets corporate strategy.

 Most people learn finance from textbooks.
 I did too.